Temag/pulsar/README.md

 # pulsar
-This repository contains a 3D version of the arcade game Pulsar for the Video Game Programming Class at University of Guelph.
-This game was built using the OpenGl programming interface.
+This repository contains a 3D version of the arcade game Pulsar for the Video Game Programming Class at University of Guelph using OpenGL.<br/>
+Notable achievements:<br/>
+* Pseudo random wall generation
+* Pseudo random wall movement
+* Player collision
+* Enemies
+  * Simple artificial intelligence
+  * Player detection through line of sight

 # Authors
 Braydon Johnson

 # Building the Project
-To build this project simply navigate to the project directory with the makefile and type make.<br/>
+To build this project simply navigate to the project directory with the makefile using the terminal window and type `make`.<br/>
-Note: This project requires OpenGL, and the path leading to OpenGL needs to be included in the makefile under the *Includes* variable.<br/>
+Note: The makefile for this project was created for use with Unix commands, and also requires OpenGL; the path leading to OpenGL needs to be included in the makefile under the *Includes* variable.<br/>
 Run `make clean` to delete the executable.

 # Running the Project